iRobotEducation/create3_docs/docs/hw/electrical.md

     Do not to back-feed power into the robot through this port, and do not attempt to use the robot without its battery installed.

 ### USB-C® Connector
-The **USB-C® connector** provides a USB 2.0 Host connection into the robot with 5.13 V at 3.0 A provided to power downstream connections.
+The **USB-C® connector**[^1] provides a USB 2.0 Host connection into the robot with 5.13 V at 3.0 A provided to power downstream connections.
 The power is disabled on this port unless a proper USB-C® downstream device is connected.
 The 5 V source powering this port will shut off when the battery voltage falls below approximately 11.8 V.
 The USB data connection is made only when the USB/BLE toggle switch plunger is slid toward the USB icon.

 ### Total Power Output
 The USB-C® port draws its power from the unregulated battery connection which, as mentioned above, is limited to 2 A at the battery voltage.
 This means there is only around 28.8 W total power shared between both power outputs (assuming the battery is at 14.4 V).
 If power is drawn through the USB-C® connector, then less power is available through the unregulated battery port and vice versa.
 !!! example
     As an example, if a full 5 V @ 3 A are drawn from the USB-C® port, the battery is currently measuring 14.4 V, and the switching regulator is 90% efficient, then a maximum of (2 A - (5 V * 3 A / 0.90 / 14.4 V) =) 0.84 A can be drawn from the unregulated battery port before the resettable fuse will trip (and depending on ambient temperature, even more margin may be necessary).

 ## USB/BLE Toggle
-The **USB/BLE toggle** routes the robot's single USB Host connection either to the USB-C® port (useful for connecting to single-board computers with OTG or device ports) or to the on-board BLE module.
+The **USB/BLE toggle** routes the robot's single USB Host connection either to the USB-C® port (useful for connecting to single-board computers with OTG or device ports) or to the on-board Bluetooth® Low Energy[^2] module.
 This module can be used to interact with the [iRobot Coding app](https://code.irobot.com).

 ## Indicators